AndiBrunner/logstash-buildpack/README.md

 > You want to automatically connect to an Elasticsearch service and listen to Syslog messages.

 In this case you have nothing to configure.
 Just deploy an empty `Logstash` file and use a Cloud Foundry `manifest.yml` file where you bind a service instance with your app.

-The buildpack is only able to do a connection if exactly one service of the same service type (e.g. Elasticsearch) is bound to the app.
-You can set `enable-service-fallback`to `true`: in this case
-`stdout` instead of `elasticsearch` will be applied as output when no service is found.
+The buildpack is only able to do a connection if exactly one service of the same service type (Elasticsearch) is bound to the app.
+The buildpack finds the service by comparing the service tags (they should be set as "elasticsearch' or "elastic").
+You can set `enable-service-fallback`to `true`: in this case `stdout` instead of `elasticsearch` will be applied as output when no service is found.

 ### Use Case "manual":